Kitware/iMSTK/Docs/CodingGuide.md

 # Naming conventions
 ## General naming conventions

-Consistent naming enables users to guess names and once they are familiar, correctly named functions and variables also should enhance readibility of the code
+Consistent naming enables users to guess names and once they are familiar, correctly named functions and variables also should enhance readability of the code

+### Terms
+For the purpose of this document we use the following convention

+* PascalCase: used for classes, enum constants
+* camelCase: used for function and variable names,
+* MACRO_CASE: used for macros and defines

+### Rules
-* Names representing types should be in mixed case starting with upper case.
+* Names representing types should be in PascalCase.

     Example: `Line`, `SurfaceMesh`

-* Variable names should be in mixed case starting with lower case.
+* Variable names should be in camelCase, class member variable should be prefixed with `m_`.

     Example: `line`, `surfaceMesh`, `m_surfaceMesh`

-* Named constants (including enumeration values) must be all uppercase using underscore to separate words.
+* Named constants (including enumeration values) must be all MACRO_CASE.

     Example: `MAX_ITERATIONS`, `COLOR_RED`, `PI`